What to expect when flying with a baby

 Families with young children generally get to board first.
 Make the most of that time as it really helps take the pressure off finding space for your luggage etc.

-Last year (2012) some American airlines including United Airlines, US Airways and American Airlines have changed their policies.
+Last year (2012) some American airlines including United Airlines, and have changed their policies.
 United Airlines is the most controversial change, which means that families board with everyone else.
 If the airline/airport doesn’t have that policy or you are unsure, ask for the extra time to board at the boarding gate.

 A handy alternative is if one parent boards first and finds space for the bags, whilst the other parent waits with the baby at the gate lounge.
 This means your little one can crawl or toddle and work off some energy, rather than sit in their seat waiting for everyone else to board.